-2.12 Impairment of non-financial assets
+2.13.
+Impairment of non-financial assets

-The carrying amounts of the Bank's non-financial assets, inclusive of deferred tax assets are reviewed at each reporting date to determine whether there is any indication of impairment.
+The carrying amounts of the Bank's non-financial assets are reviewed at each reporting date to determine whether there is any indication of impairment.
 If any such indication exists then the asset's recoverable amount is estimated.
 For goodwill and intangible assets that have indefinite useful lives or that are available for use, the recoverable amount is estimated each year.
 However, the Bank chooses the cost model measurement to reassess investment property after initial recognition i.e. depreciated cost less any accumulated impairment losses.